Sora-mmh/Build-Automation-CI-CD-with-Jenkins/README.md

 ---

 ### **7. Automated Triggers & Versioning**
-- Installed **GitHub/GitLab webhooks** so every push triggers the pipeline.
+- Installed **GitHub webhooks** so every push triggers the pipeline.
 - Used the **Maven Build-Helper plugin** to **increment versions** automatically.
 - Committed the **new version back to Git** from within Jenkins while **skipping webhook loops**.